seanj06/Burgers-R-Us-P5/DEPLOYMENT.md

 - From User Groups, click Add User.
 - Name your user.
 It is best practice to name the user with the group name attached. "yourgroup-user".
 - For Select AWS Access Type, select Programmatic Access.
-- Add your user to to your created group.
+- Add your user to your created group.
 - Click Create User.

 - Once the user is created a "download csv" link will appear.